GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-16.md

 select the right versions of direct and transitive dependencies, reducing the number of conflicts.

-Gradle selects the highest version automatically.
-Maven, however, selects the version it encounters first when traversing the dependency tree, regardless of version.
+Gradle always chooses the highest version it finds in the dependency graph, regardless of where it occurs.
+Maven, however, selects the version it encounters first when traversing the dependency graph in level order, regardless of version.

 To fix a version misalignment caused by a shorter path to a lower version of a dependency, you can either: